-DEPENDENT: Means the Subscriber's:
+- DEPENDENT: Means the Subscriber's:

+- Spouse.

+- Domestic Partner, if elected.

-- Spouse. - Unmarried child. - Legal ward who becomes a legal ward of the Subscriber prior to age 19, but not a temporary ward. - Adopted child when placed in the custody of the parent as provided by Wis.
-Stat. § 632.896. - Stepchild. - Grandchild if the parent is a Dependent child.
+- Unmarried child.

+- Legal ward who becomes a legal ward of the Subscriber prior to age 19, but not a temporary ward.

+- Adopted child when placed in the custody of the parent as provided by Wis.
+Stat. § 632.896.

+- Stepchild or

+- eChild of the Domestic Partner insured on the policy

+- Grandchild if the parent is a Dependent child.
 The Dependent grandchild will be covered until the end of the month in which the Dependent child turns age 18.